anika1920/Passanger-satisfaction-insight/README.md

 The insights page presents actionable insights and key information derived from the dataset.
 These insights can guide decision-makers in making data-driven improvements to enhance passenger satisfaction.

 ## Data Source
 The Airline Personal Satisfaction Dataset used in this project can be found at [mavenanalytics](https://app.mavenanalytics.io/datasets?search=airline%20passenger%20satisfaction).
-It contains anonymized data collected from airline passengers and includes various survey responses related to their travel experiences.